datafold/data-diff/README.md

 - `pip install 'data-diff[snowflake]'`

-- TODO We support 10+ other databases.
-Check out [our detailed documentation](https://www.datafold.com/docs) for specifics.
+- We support 10+ other databases.
+Check out [our detailed documentation](https://www.datafold.com/docs/diff_core/how_to_use) for specifics.

 ### Run your first diff